-Iraq welcomes Nobel Peace Prize winner Murad
+Nobel laureate returns to Iraq, pledges to work for peace

-BAGHDAD (AP) — Iraqi activist Nadia Murad is meeting with her country’s president in Baghdad after receiving the Nobel Peace Prize for her advocacy on behalf of victims of wartime sexual violence.
+BAGHDAD (AP) — Iraqi activist Nadia Murad met her country’s president in Baghdad on Wednesday after receiving the Nobel Peace Prize for her advocacy on behalf of victims of wartime sexual violence.

 Murad, a member of Iraq’s Yazidi minority, was among thousands of women and girls who were captured and forced into sexual slavery by Islamic State militants in 2014.
 She became an activist on behalf of women and girls after escaping and finding refuge in Germany.

-She arrived in Baghdad from Stockholm on Wednesday, and was received by President Barham Salih and other dignitaries.
+She arrived in Baghdad from Stockholm on Wednesday, and was received by President Barham Salih.

-In her Nobel lecture on Tuesday, Murad urged world leaders to put an end to sexual violence.
-She said “the only prize in the world that can restore our dignity is justice and the prosecution of criminals.”
+“There is no meaning to the Nobel prize without the ongoing work for the sake of peace,” Murad told group of community leaders and foreign ambassadors at the presidential palace.

 Most Read Nation & World Stories